6) Lewis Hamilton, 98% (⬇2)

 Alpine are the only team to swap driver rankings, with Alonso’s season now considered more impressive than Ocon’s.
-Whilst a jump of 4 places seems like a big change, he only actually increased from 82% to 86%, with much of the jostling due to an extremely tight midfield.
+Whilst a jump of 4 places seems like a big change, he only actually increased from 82% to 86%.
+This is due to an extremely tight midfield.

 We can see how big the changes are in the bar chart below:

 You can see that large adjustments in score are not really apparent over the course of the season.
-However, I’m sure including DNFs would stabilise driver ratings across a season significantly better, as a random DNF early on can have a significant impact on a driver’s points total (e.g. 40 points instead of 50 at the start of the year is much more significant that 240 points instead of 250 at the end).
+However, I’m sure including DNFs would stabilise driver ratings across a season significantly better.
+For example, 40 points instead of 50 at the start of the year is much more significant that 240 points instead of 250 at the end.

-I’m pleasantly surprised with how the results turned out for DNFs, and I plan on using it from the start of 2023, as well as going back across seasons passed too.
+I’m pleasantly surprised with how the results turned out for DNFs.
+I therefore plan on using it from the start of 2023, as well as going back across seasons passed too.